bhauman/figwheel-main/docs/docs/code_splitting.md

 If you do want to supply your own `:output-to` parameters to each module you will want to heed the
 [advice that is true for the top level `:output-to`][output-to] option.
-It needs to be on a path that the client to load it and thus should normally be on the classpath under a `public` directory.
+It needs to be on a path that the client can load and thus should normally be on the classpath under a `public` directory.

 If you want to choose your `:output-to` you will probably also want to